-When an emergency occurs, a public safety official uses an Integrated Public Alert and Warning System (IPAWS)-compatible computer software program to send an alert to people in their community.
+When an emergency occurs, a public safety official can use an IPAWS-compatible computer software program to send an alert to people in their community.
 The alert goes through the internet to the IPAWS-Open Platform for Emergency Networks (IPAWS-OPEN), which ensures that the alert was sent from an authorized source.
-IPAWS-OPEN then routes the alert to cell towers, radio and television broadcasters road signs, sirens, etc. to maximize the chance that individuals who need to be alerted are notified.
+IPAWS-OPEN then routes the alert to cell towers, radio and television broadcasters, road signs, sirens, etc. to maximize the chance that individuals who need to be alerted are notified.

-Private sector partners are comprised of representatives from companies with recognized equities in the alert and warning field.
+Private-sector partners are representatives from companies with recognized equities in the alert and warning field.
 Because the majority of the infrastructure needed to accomplish the IPAWS mission is owned and operated by the private sector, the private sector is a key partner in the development and implementation of IPAWS.

-Private sector developers may be interested in leveraging different aspects of IPAWS in the development of their alert and warning technology.
-Below is more information on different groups from the private sector that are currently working with the IPAWS Program Management Office.
+Private-sector developers may be interested in leveraging different aspects of IPAWS in the development of their alert and warning technology.
+Below is more information on various groups from the private sector that are currently working with the IPAWS Program Management Office.

 Alert Origination Service Providers are developers that furnish the software interface that alerting authorities use to generate CAP messages.

-Commercial Mobile Service Providers are wireless carriers who voluntarily participate in the Wireless Emergency Alerts (WEA) system.
+Commercial Mobile Service Providers are wireless carriers who voluntarily participate in the Wireless Emergency Alerts system.

-National Weather Service (NWS) Systems can be used to leverage the National Oceanic and Atmospheric Administration’s (NOAA) Weather Radio and other National Weather Service dissemination systems.
+National Weather Service Systems can be used to leverage the National Oceanic and Atmospheric Administration’s Weather Radio and other NWS dissemination systems.

-Internet Service Providers are: developers that will leverage the IPAWS Public Alerts Atom Feed (currently in development).
+Internet Service Providers are developers that leverage the IPAWS All-Hazards Information Feed.

-Unique System Developers are: designers and manufacurers of emergency telephone networks, sirens, digital road signs, and other alerting technology that can be made CAP-compliant.
+Unique System Developers are designers and manufacturers of emergency telephone networks, sirens, digital road signs, and other alerting technology that can be made CAP-compliant.